About The Project

 The site presents socionics at two levels of resolution: Model A, following World Socionics Society conventions as taught by Jack Oliver Aaron; and Model L, the extension developed by Kimani White and Aleesha Lowry, which subdivides the eight classical elements into sixteen monadic sub-variants and introduces a capacity group architecture that cuts across Model A's block structure.
 The Bridge page connects the two frameworks and explains the relationship between them.

 TetraTypes carries no institutional endorsement.
 It is not affiliated with the World Socionics Society, with Kimani White, or with any related institution.
-It is one person's attempt to make the invisible structure visible — to build tools and write descriptions that do justice to the strange, precise, genuinely illuminating system that Aušra Augustinavičiūtė raised on Jung's foundations.
+It is one person's attempt to make the invisible structure visible — to build tools and write descriptions that do justice to the strange, precise, genuinely illuminating system that Aušra Augustinavičiūtė raised on Carl Gustav Jung's foundations.

 Foundational Figures